-As required by CoC B176B (b), Riskcon Engineering (July 2022) completed a Preliminary Hazard Analysis (PHA) for the MORDC and MONDC Warehouses and is included as Appendix A. As part of the PHA, a hazard identification table was developed following the recommended approach in Hazardous Industry Planning Advisory Paper No .6, Hazard Analysis Guidelines.
+As required by CoC B176B (b), Riskcon Engineering (30 August 2024) completed the FHA for the MORDC and MONDC Warehouses.
+As part of the FHA, a hazard identification table was developed following the recommended approach in Hazardous Industry Planning Advisory Paper No. 6, Hazard Analysis Guidelines.
 The hazard identification table provides a summary of the potential hazards, consequences and safeguards at the MORDC and MORDC Warehouses (Table 4-1).